choudharyp1/Fotag/readme.md

 <h1>Fotag (p2choudh)</h1>

-This is the final assignment for the CS 349 Fall 2018 Course.

 This is an Image Viewer that allows users to browse, rate and filter images based on the image ratings.